lionelblonde/dotfiles/README.md

     + there, select _Enable dragging_ with the _without drag lock_ option.
 + Go to _Accessibility -> Display_ and in the main settings switch on _Reduce motion_.
 + Go to _Trackpad_ and set up App Expose with three-finger swipe down as gesture.
-+ Go to _Keyboard_ and turn key repeat off (ZMK does not want repeat on homerow mods, and it is probably for the best to turn key repeat off entirely to force myself to use more Vim movements).
 + Go to _Keyboard -> Keyboard Shortcuts... -> Mission Control_ and assign F10 to _Application windows_.

 ## More hidden settings